The Wolf of Snow Hollow-2020

 Grade: D+

-The title of Friday the 13th Part VIII: Jason Takes Manhatten (1989) and its accompanying cover art offers a glimmer of originality and intrigue.
+The title of Friday the 13th Part VIII: Jason Takes Manhattan (1989), and its accompanying cover art, offer a glimmer of originality and intrigue.

-If this were 1989 I would be excited at the prospects of what this film could deliver.
+If this were 1989, I would be excited about the prospects of what this film could deliver.

 I conjured up images of Jason chasing frightened teenagers through graffiti-laced subways and X-rated peep show theaters in the Times Square district.

-Unfortunately for fans, only the final thirty minutes or so of the film is even set amid the Big Apple and for eagle-eyed viewers, much less than that is even filmed in New York City.
+Unfortunately for fans, only the final thirty minutes or so of the film are set in the Big Apple, and for eagle-eyed viewers, even less is filmed there.

 Years later, director Rob Hedden would blame Paramount Studios for severely limiting the budget allowed for on-location filming.

-The result is that Friday the 13th Part VIII: Jason Takes Manhatten feels like a sham.
+The result is that Friday the 13th Part VIII: Jason Takes Manhattan feels like a sham.

-Okay, the film is a terrible, cheesy, poorly acted, jaggedly paced film, but on a late Saturday night, it provides some fun and comfort alongside the proper mood and spirits.
+Okay, the film is a terrible, cheesy, poorly acted, jaggedly paced film, but on a late Saturday night, it provides some fun and comfort, along with the right mood and spirits.

 After he kills a passing boat’s occupants, he stows away on a cruise ship filled with a high-school graduating class excitedly bound for New York City.

-The ten million other Manhattanites are uninteresting and Jason must kill Rennie and cohorts.
+The ten million other Manhattanites are uninteresting, and Jason must kill Rennie and his cohorts.

 One female character is a rocker chick who clutches her electric guitar and plays it nonstop, practically during her death scene.

-Other unintentionally laughable characters include a young black man who is an aspiring boxer and attempts to spar with Jason on the rooftop building.
+Other unintentionally laughable characters include a young black man who is an aspiring boxer and attempts to spar with Jason on a building’s rooftop.
 This proves to be a big mistake when Jason takes one punch at him and decapitates him.

 Murdering a fellow student is a better option than being caught.

-Rob Hedden’s idea to take much of the action to an unfamiliar setting like a metropolis is a good one, a city is the opposite of a lake, but the studio screwed the director over royally with their limitations.
+Rob Hedden’s idea to take much of the action to an unfamiliar setting, like a metropolis, is a good one; a city is the opposite of a lake, but the studio screwed the director over royally with its limitations.

-Still, a wonderful shot of Times Square can easily transplant a viewer watching the film in present times back to 1989 and experience, if only for a minute, what life was like.
+Still, a wonderful shot of Times Square can easily transport a viewer watching the film in the present back to 1989 and, if only for a minute, let them experience what life was like.

 That’s worth a small something.